gumaerc-testorg/21w.011-fall-2015/content/pages/syllabus.md

 Lunsford, Andrea A. _EasyWriter_.
 5th ed.
 Bedford / St. Martin's, 2013.
 ISBN: 9781457640469.

-Various essays and articles are listed in the [Calendar]({{< baseurl >}}/pages/calendar).
+Various essays and articles are listed in the {{% resource_link df93b3d3-5c0e-2179-e7c0-1593cba63d85 "Calendar" %}}.
 Students should print out all online readings at the beginning of the term and bring assigned articles with them to each class.

 Grading
 -------